 But now, instead of the intensity of a thick wedge of cheese on top or the side, I bake it right into the crust.
 I simply remove 1 tablespoon of butter that goes into my pastry, and replace it with about a 1/3 cup of freshly grated old cheddar.
 And why stop there?
 I take fresh thyme and chop up a tablespoonful and add it as well.
 I do this before I add the egg. lemon and ice water.
 They both get incorporated throughout the dough, and the final result is a lovely flecked pastry with a sweet and savoury flavour that perfectly balances the apples and cinnamon that it will encase.

 With such a flavour-infused pastry, I keep the filling simple: a couple of varieties of apples (Gala, Cortland, Spy etc), sliced, tossed with a tbsp of lemon, and flavoured with sugar, cinnamon and cloves.
 That’s it.
 No bitters (one of my signatures for a pie filling) no more herbs or spices.
 I just want the apple to be the star of the filling.
-All those other ingredients I can add if I’m doing a crumble etc. The reason I suggest using a variety of apples in one pie is this: use just one apple type that breaks down too easily, and you’ll applesauce pie.
+All those other ingredients I can add if I’m doing a crumble etc. The reason I suggest using a variety of apples in one pie is this: use just one apple type that breaks down too easily, and you’ll have applesauce pie.
 Use too firm an apple variety, and it may never taste cooked through, they’ll remain crisp.
 But if you combine, then you’ll get the best of all worlds, the apples will work together to make a fabulous filling.
 Honestly, sometimes I will use whatever apples are in the bowl, not even remembering what varieties they are!
 And it always works.

 I baked one up the other day.
 The house smelled dreamy.
 A lovely way to welcome and shake Autumn’s hand.
 Why fight it, you know it’s coming.

 - Recipe for Perfect Pie Crust

-- 1/3 cup loosely packed shredded cheddar cheese
+- 1/3 cup firmly packed shredded cheddar cheese

 - 1 tbsp fresh chopped thyme leaves